-The oversized government sector and its impotent surveillance over the provision of public goods, which make up approximately 40% of the GDP, became a haven for quasientrepreneurship and inefficiency.
-Like many other European countries, Czechia is engaged in a process of patching up its social system and postponing genuine reforms.
-If the Czech society is to avoid dipping into stagnation, it should come with the next logical step: with institutional changes that open up non-traded and government sectors to authentic entrepreneurship, while retaining regulation over them where the public interest is concerned.
+An oversized government sector and its impotent surveillance over the provision of public goods, which make up approximately 40% of GDP, became a haven for quasi-entrepreneurship and inefficiency.
+Like many other European countries, the Czech Republic is engaged in the process of patching up its social system and postponing genuine reforms.
+If Czech society is to avoid slipping into stagnation, it needs to take the next logical step: making institutional changes that open up non-traded and government sectors to authentic entrepreneurship, while retaining regulation over them where the public interest is concerned.
 Unfortunately, in this case the drivers of change cannot be expected to come from the European Commission, as they did in the transformation of the traded sector prior to EU accession.
 This time the forces of change must be found inside the country.

-As Pejovich has argued [1994], the main objective of privatisation should be seen in creating the free market for institutions and for incentives supporting property rights, that is, in shaping the demand for institutions supporting productivity.
-From this perspective, the wrangle over capital transfers in 1991-96 was an unavoidable detour prior to more substantial changes.
+As Pejovich has argued [1994], the main objective of privatisation should be seen as the creation of a free market for institutions and for incentives supportive of property rights; that is, the shaping of the demand for institutions supporting productivity.
+From this perspective, the wrangle over capital transfers in 1991-1996 was an unavoidable detour prior to more substantial changes.
 There were too many vested interests to avoid such a chaotic prelude.
-It was only in East Germany where the transition was orchestrated from the outside and the attempt at transition without detours turned into a failure.
-The stage of social tâtonnement and that of the subsequent establishment of new market-enhancing institutions cannot be merged.
-Ultimately, as Loužek concluded [2005], there was hardly any alternative to the government strategy of the Czech transition could have had hardly a different alternative, even though its many institutional tactics could have been streamlined, thus mitigating the extent of its schizophrenia, frauds and dead ends by providing more rules and information.
+It was only in East Germany where the transition was orchestrated from the outside, that the attempt at transition without detours turned into a failure.
+The stage of social tâtonnement and the subsequent stage of the establishment of new market-enhancing institutions cannot be merged.
+Ultimately, as Loužek concluded [2005], there was hardly any alternative to the government strategy of the Czech transition, even though its many institutional tactics could have been streamlined, thus mitigating the extent of schizophrenia, fraud and dead-ends by providing more rules and information.

 The class of elite entrepreneurs has developed gradually.
-Societies are locked in the flow of history, culture and ideology, and it takes time to disentangle the traps of transition, the evolution of which is an extremely demanding process that cannot be tackled by an 'enlightened' central command.
+Societies are locked in the flow of history, culture, and ideology, and it takes time to disentangle the traps of transition, the evolution of which is an extremely demanding process that cannot be tackled by an 'enlightened' central command.
 In the Czech case the evolution of entrepreneurship got stuck two-thirds of the way along.
 It should continue in the sectors still under the control of the bureaucracy.
 Reforms of the public sector through the introduction of market institutions and managerial methods drawn from the corporate world will be the natural finale of the entire transition.

-Although the transformation of the new EU member countries is reaching an end, the topic of peaceful social transition is still new and had not yet been sufficiently examined.
+Although the transformation of the new EU member countries is reaching an end, the topic of peaceful social transition is still new and has not yet been sufficiently examined.
 In addition, it is complicated by many local specifics that prevent a universal analysis.
 Transition processes will continue to occur in many other societies around the world.
-In another article by this author (see [Benáček 2006]) there was an attempt to apply the experiences from Central Europe to the Cuban potential transition.
-We could also imagine that new approaches to transition will have to be undertaken in Iraq and that societies of Iran, North Korea or Afghanistan should consider them, too, and compare such evolution with alternatives based on force.
-The unexpected economic take-off in China or India cannot be explained dissociated from the gradual strategies to transition taken there.
-Even the EU-27 should think about implementing gradual but fundamental changes in order to master the transition to the viable and effective social governance of its member states.
+In another article by this author [see Benáček 2006], an attempt was made to apply the experiences of Central Europe to the Cuban potential transition.
+We can imagine that new approaches to transition will also have to be undertaken in Iraq, and that the societies of Iran, North Korea, and Afghanistan will have to consider them, too, and we can compare such development to alternatives based on force.
+The unexpected economic take-off in China or India cannot be explained in isolation from the gradual strategies to transition taken there.
+Even the EU-27 should think about implementing gradual but fundamental changes so that its member states can master the transition to viable and effective social governance.

-7. Conclusions
+5.7.
+Conclusion